merovex-archival/merovex.github.io/pages/w/writing-tools/snowflake-method.md

 This is an iterative process with a feedback loop.
 You start on at the first step then progress.
 When you find you need to go back to an earlier step, then do it, and iterate back through.

-1. **Summary.** Write a one-sentence summary of your novel.
-Fifteen words or less, generic.
+1. **Tagline.** Write a one-sentence tagline of your novel.
+Twenty words or less, generic.
 Check out the [New York Times Best Seller List](http://www.nytimes.com/best-sellers-books/hardcover-fiction/list.html), even if it's a rigged system.
 (1 Hour)
 2. **Synopsis.** Expand that one sentence to a paragraph using the "three disasters plus ending" as your guide.
 That is, write a four-sentence paragraph.
 Each sentence corresponds to an act (since I favor the four-act structure).
 (1 Hour)
 3. **Character Sketch.** One-page summary of your character, showing the inner quality.
 I like to think of an actor for the physical description, though any actor famous today would unlikely be in anything I write.
 It's just helpful.
 (1 Hour each)
 4. **Story Sketch.** Expand the paragraph in #2 above by turning each sentence into its own paragraph.
 This will get you to a one-page summary.
 (1 Hour)
 5. **Character Development.** Expand each major character into a full page.
 Each minor character should get a half-page.
 This will ensure you understand your characters before step 6.
 (1-2 Days)
-6. **Story Development.** Expand each sentence in #4 into its own paragraph.
+6. **Story Summary.** Expand each sentence in #4 into its own paragraph.
 This yields a four-page narrative story outline.
 More importantly, each sentence here would be a full scene in your novel.
 (1 Week)
 7. **Character Completion.** This is full character development.
 I guess I rarely complete this step on paper.
 8. **Scene List** Take the sentences in #6 and organize it (cards, spreadsheet, Scrivener, whatever)
 9. **Scene Description.** (Optional) Expand each scene into a paragraph.